Photo from Unsplash

 Morning

-The fact is, if we had seen the apostle Paul, we would have thought him just like the rest of the chosen family.
-And if we had talked with him, we would have said, “We find that his experience and ours are much the same.
-He is more faithful, more holy, and more deeply taught than we are but he has the same exact trials to endure.
-Nay, in some respects he is more sorely tried than ourselves.”
+In fact, if we had met the apostle Paul, we would have found him to be much like the rest of God’s chosen family.
+If we had spoken with him, we would have said, "His experiences are just like ours."
+Though he was more faithful, more holy, and more deeply taught than we are, he endured the same trials we do—and in some ways, he suffered even more.

 Evening